RParedesPalacios/llama2.cpp/README.md

 Forked from Karpathy repo [llama2.c](https://github.com/karpathy/llama2.c)

 I implementled a modification over llama2.c to use Eigen for fast matrix multiplication.
+I did it trying to minimze the modifications over the original C version.

 Eigen requires C++.
 Then to compile use:

 ```bash